Rikkyo School in England: History

 It was founded in 1972 and opened with 19 students at the primary level.
 The school is an affiliated educational institution of the Nippon Sei Ko Kai (the Anglican Church in Japan) and shares its name with Rikkyo University, Tokyo.
 Initially the school used Pallinghurst House, constructed in 1902 as its classrooms, dining hall, dormitories, chapel, and staff room.
+Prior to its use as an educational institution, the property was used as a private hotel.
+George Reindorp, the Bishop of Guildford, dedicated the school.

 In 1973 the school's middle school opened.
 In 1975 the Ministry of Education of Japan approved Rikkyo School as an overseas school.
 Afterwards the school opened its high school division.
 At that time the school educated students in ages 10 through 18.
 Toshio Iwasaki of the Journal of Japanese Trade & Industry wrote that this school was the first Japanese high school outside Japan to open.
 It was the only Japanese high school outside Japan until the 1986 opening of the Lycée Seijo in France.
 Since opening, the school has expanded considerably and now includes a concert hall, music building, martial arts ground, a nursery school, science experiment building and sports facilities.